 When working the banks in the spring, you can't beat a Rat-L-Trap.
-It's easy to cast and will cover a lot of water quick.
+It's easy to cast and will cover a lot of water quickly.
 A Trap and a spinnerbait can do a lot of damage in a short time.
 My favorite color for shallow water is chartreuse or bright green.

-A good tip to remember is that bait in shallow water are a little harder to catch and usually move quickly to avoid being eaten.
+An excellent tip to remember is that bait in shallow water are a little harder to catch and usually move quickly to avoid being eaten.
 Using a faster retrieve can trigger more strikes.

 Take notice of where the eyes are located on all predator fish...towards the top of their head.
 They can see everything that moves above them.
 Bass can lay and wait off a deep point and rocket to the surface in a split second to bust the school into oblivion.
 It's a perfect scenario for a Rat-L-Trap.
 Cast beyond the point and bring it across, then let it fall for a few seconds.
 I've caught a lot of fish like that.